jt-nti/ge2019/content/_index.md

 ---
-title: Voter Tools
+title: REGISTER TO VOTE
 ---

-Before you do anything else, make sure you _register to vote_!
+The most important thing you can do between now and 26th November is

 {{< registertovote >}}

-And remember, if you've registered to vote, make sure you _use_ your vote!
+Then make sure everyone you know has registered, using some of the tools below to help you.

+If you're worried that your vote might not count, there are also some [Tactical Voting Tools](/tactical/) that you may want to check out.
+Just make sure you register to vote first!